nightscout/nightscout.github.io/docs/update/migrate_heroku.md

 All good?

-!!!warning "Note your mLab user name!!!"
+!!!warning "Note your mLab Admin  Username!!!"
     It will look like `heroku_zzzzzzzz` with zzzzzzzz a sequence of letters and numbers.

 </br>